John Galbally

-John William Galbally, CBE, QC, (2 August 1910 – 8 July 1990) was a Labor Party politician.
+John William "Jack" Galbally, CBE, QC, (2 August 1910 – 8 July 1990) was a lawyer and Labor Party minister in the Parliament of Victoria.

 Early life

 Galbally was educated at St Patrick's College in East Melbourne and Melbourne High School.
 He graduated from the University of Melbourne with a LLB in 1931, during which time he resided at Newman College, and worked many jobs including car salesman and primary school teacher.

 He was a good enough Australian footballer to play in the Victorian Football League.
 Galbally played at the Collingwood Football Club, during one of their strongest eras, having won a record four successive premierships from 1927 to 1930.
 Under coach Jock McHale and captain Syd Coventry, Galbally played two seasons with the club.
 He made three appearances in the 1933 VFL season and four in 1934, all wins.
 During this period he acted as the club's solicitor and was later Collingwood's vice-president from 1951 to 1962.